md-nobin/100_Days_of_Python/README.md

 Today I set up my local development environment.
 I install python and Pycharm on my  machine.

-Project : In this hole day i work in a big project .
+Project : In this hole day I work in a big project .
 I build a coffee machine program

 More info [here](Day15)